ofaaland/mpifileutils/doc/rst/dfilemaker.1.rst

    ``alternate`` will fill the file with a 0xAA pattern.
 The default fill is ``random``.

-.. option:: -r, --ratio=*min*-*max*  (not yet implemented)

-   Specify the ratio of files to directories as a percentage.
-The ratio will be chosen at random within the bounds of min and max.
-The default ratio is 5% min to 20% max.

 .. option:: -i, --seed=*integer*

    Specify the seed to use for random number generation.
 This can be